 Will Shipping Containers Help the Region’s Housing Problem?

 Washington D.C. is struggling to address its growing housing problem.
 The Council of Governments and the Urban Institute conducted a recent study which found that over 50% of D.C. citizens were overpaying for housing.
 They stated that the supply of affordable housing needs to be increased, but haven’t proposed any solutions to the problem.

 Local entrepreneurs such as Grace and Joiner will need to help address the problem.
 Creating new housing units from old shipping containers could help more residents find affordable housing.
 However, it is unlikely to lead to significant improvements on its own.

 A number of commenters on the Washington Post criticized the idea that people will need to live in old shipping containers.
 They said that the government needs to get far more serious about addressing the housing problem.
 However, people that genuinely can’t find affordable housing may be greatly relieved to have the opportunity to live in any sort of affordable housing that they can.

-As a remodeling contractor, we would much prefer that D.C. area residents are able to live in more traditional homes.
+As a design build remodeling contractor, we would much prefer that D.C. area residents are able to live in more traditional homes.
 But it’s also not fair that residents are having to pay out nearly a third of their monthly income for apartment rent.
 We hope that the real estate market in D.C., which is looking up again after a few bad years, will heal to the point where these measures may not be necessary.
 However, Grace and Joiner do have a good solution for affordable housing, and if their project is successful, it could be a boost to a strained housing market.

 Photo credit: Wikimedia Commons